 At least hypothetically, the lost revenues and increased expenditure for the statutory retirement pension scheme can be restrained by raising the retirement age.
-However, the health and long-term care insurance systems do not even have this purely theoretical avenue open to them: increasing per capita expenditure on health care as the population grew older would still be just as inevitable, even if it were not a problem to raise the retirement age.
+However, the health and long-term care insurance systems do not even have this purely theoretical avenue open to them: increasing per capita expenditure on health care as the population grew older would still be just as inevitable, even if raising the retirement age were not a problem.

-People at a very advanced age need, on average, about eight times more spent on their health than do people aged 20, as the North Rhine-Westphalian health ministry has found (Ministerium für Gesundheit und Soziales NRW, 1995, p.
+People at a very advanced age need, on average, about eight times more spent on their health than do people age 20, as the North Rhine-Westphalian health ministry has found (Ministerium für Gesundheit und Soziales NRW, 1995, p.
 174).
-This is partly because older people tend to need more medical attention in the normal course of their lives than younger ones, but partly also because the older the age group, the greater the number of deaths will occur relative to its size, and health care costs rise rapidly as death approaches.
-In 1997 just one man aged 20-25 years died per 1,000 in the age group, whereas the figure was 111 per 1,000 80-85-year-olds, and 256 per 1,000 in the 90-and-over age group.
-Moreover, technical progress in the medical field means that the "centre of gravity" in the age profile of per capita health care spending is continually pushing upwards.
-While the ratio of per capita health spending on young and old age groups was 1:8 in 1992, these shifts could alter the ratio to 1:20 by the year 2040, according to the German Parliamentary Commission of Enquiry on Demographic Change, based on the findings of a study by the Prognos Institute (Enquête-Kommission "Demographischer Wandel", 1998, p.
+This is partly because older people tend to need more medical attention in the normal course of their lives than younger ones, and partly also because the older the age group, the greater the number of deaths, hence the rise in health-care costs.
+In 1997, just one man aged 20-25 years died per 1,000 in this age group, whereas the figure was 111 per 1,000 in age group 80-85, and 256 per 1,000 in age group 90 or over.
+Moreover, technical progress in the medical field means that the "centre of gravity" in the age profile of per capita health-care spending is continually pushing upward.
+While the ratio of per capita health spending on young age groups to such spending on old age groups was 1:8 in 1992, these shifts could alter the ratio to 1:20 by the year

+2040, according to the German Parliamentary Commission of Enquiry on Demographic Change, based on the findings of a study by the Prognos Institute (Enquete-Kommission, 1998, p.
 230).

 Demographic ageing increases the expenditure and lowers the revenues of the statutory health insurance system.
-Because of the reduced number of people of working age resulting from demographic factors, the system will have less contributors and hence suffer a loss of revenue, amounting to some 30% by 2040.
-Simultaneously, expenditure is set to increase due to two factors, namely an increase in the pure number of older people coupled with the increase in the per capita expenditure on health care needed for older age groups.
-Our own simulations estimate that these two factors will generate additional expenditure needs at constant prices of some 22% by 2040.
+Because of the reduced number of people of working age resulting from demographic factors, the system will have less contributors and hence suffer a loss of revenue, amounting to some 30 per cent by 2040.
+Simultaneously, expenditure is set to increase owing to two factors, namely, an increase in the pure number of older people coupled with the increase in the per capita expenditure on health care needed for older age groups.
+Our own simulations estimate that these two factors will generate additional expenditure needs at constant prices of some 22 per cent by 2040.